zyedidia/generic/heap/README.md

 func (h *Heap[T]) Peek() (T, bool)
 ```

-Peek returns the minimum element from the heap without removing it\. if the heap is empty\, it returns zero value and false\.
+Peek returns the minimum element from the heap without removing it. if the heap is empty, it returns zero value and false.

 ### func \(\*Heap\[T\]\) [Pop](<https://github.com/zyedidia/generic/blob/master/heap/heap.go#L51>)